Jddevos/Minesweeper/README.md

-#### Desired Features
+#### To-Do
-- Local high scores
+- boardNumber is changing in generateLbDisplay?
+- Leaderboard styling
 - Settings panel
     - Flag, mine, and question character selection
     - Accuracy of timer
     - Colors?

-#### Bug Fixes
 - Code comments
 - Code standardization
-- Input numbers can scroll
-- ExpandEmptySpace is being called too many times
-- Verify all parseints are necessary
-- Verify toStrings are necessary
+- Eliminate either curboard OR leaderboards variables
+    - Replace `curBoard` with `leaderboards[boardMap.get(boardSize).lb]` ?
+    - Only pull in the `curBoard`, and do not hold on to leaderboards ?
+- Sensically rename functions